 Costa Brava Things To Do – Summer

 Once it’s decided that you will travel to the Costa Brava in the summer what are some of the top things to do?
 Obviously, there’s nothing better than simply sitting on the beach, sipping a cold glass of Emporda wine, perhaps with a plate of jamon or other local food products.
 But, what else is there to do?
 Something a little more than just drinking and eating in the Costa Brava.
+There are also a lot of opportunities for eco-tourism as well.

 Sailing in the Costa Brava